utherp0/workshop4/README.md

 This repo contains all the collateral and material for running the DevEx Workshops for OCP4.x

 This workshop consists of standalone labs that introduce developer concepts to users in a nice, easy and informative way.
+These labs can be grouped together using a manifest file and used to generate a customer/technology specific workshop guide using the DocBuilder app provided in the app (source and release).

+Each lab is a completely standalone interactive experience that aims to express OpenShift concepts directly for developers.

+Currently we have labs for the following, but the open nature of this project is that we hope to have labs for *everything* OpenShift developer focused going forward:

+Introduction to 'oc' and the object model
+Introduction to Application basics in OpenShift
+Introduction to Deployments and Builds in OpenShift
+Introduction to DevOps Approaches
+Introduction to the Software Defined Network from a dev perspective
+Introduction to the OpenShift RBAC model from a dev perspective
+Introduction to Persistent Volumes
+Camel-k on OpenShift
+Serverless Eventing with Camel-k on OpenShift
+Pipelines with Tekton on OpenShift
+Service Mesh on OpenShift
+Quay, Buildah and Podman

 To run a workshop request an OpenShift4.3 Workshop via RHPDS.
 If you do not wish to use RHPDS create a 4.3 Cluster and ensure you create users for the attendees (userx with password openshift).